wangeddie67/isa_manim/docs/docs/1-references/30-scene/34-refer-count.md

 - The bit offset of LSB.
 - The width of the accessed element.

 When reading one element from one register, return the recorded element only when all the above attributes match.

-`isa_manim.isa_scene.isa_elem_refcount.IsaElemRefCount.set_elem_source` records one element and the source attributes of this element. `isa_manim.isa_scene.isa_elem_refcount.IsaElemRefCount.get_elem_by_source` returns the record element by the source attributes.
+`isa_manim.isa_scene.isa_elem_refcount.IsaElemRefCount.set_elem_source` records one
+element and the source attributes of this element.
+`isa_manim.isa_scene.isa_elem_refcount.IsaElemRefCount.get_elem_by_source` returns the
+record element by the source attributes.
 If no matched recorded element, `get_elem_by_source` returns `None`.

 ## Duplicate elements with multiple consumers

 If one element is used as source operands of more than one animation, this element should be duplicated.

 The animation to create one element is referenced as the producer.
 The animation referencing one element as a source is referenced as the consumer.
 In most situations, one element has only one producer and multiple consumers.

-- `isa_manim.isa_scene.isa_elem_refcount.IsaElemRefCount.set_elem_producer` registers one element when the element is generated.
+-   `isa_manim.isa_scene.isa_elem_refcount.IsaElemRefCount.set_elem_producer` registers
+    one element when the element is generated.
 The initial value of the reference counter is 0. `set_elem_producer` is applied where the element unit is created.
-- `isa_manim.isa_scene.isa_elem_refcount.IsaElemRefCount.set_elem_cusumer` registers the last consumer animation and increases the reference counter by 1.
+-   `isa_manim.isa_scene.isa_elem_refcount.IsaElemRefCount.set_elem_cusumer` registers
+    the last consumer animation and increases the reference counter by 1.
 The `set_elem_cusumer` is applied where the element unit is used as the source.
-- If the reference counter is 0, `isa_manim.isa_scene.isa_elem_refcount.IsaElemRefCount.get_duplicate_item` returns the original element.
+-   If the reference counter is 0, `isa_manim.isa_scene.isa_elem_refcount.IsaElemRefCount.get_duplicate_item` returns
+    the original element.
 If the reference counter is higher than 1, `get_duplicate_item` returns a copy of the element unit.
-Meanwhile, the copy i
+Meanwhile, the reference counter decreases by 1.

 For example, one element `A` from vector `Zm` operates with all elements in `Zn` in one vector instruction.
 The 0-th element of `Zn` operates with the original element `A`.
 Other elements of `Zn` operate with a copy of `A`.
 The copied elements will be added to the scene **before** the last consumer animation.

 ``` mermaid
 flowchart TB